 - Individual project in subject group 1 is known as 'Internal Oral'.
 They require a student to prepare a 10-minute long presentation which might need more time to make.

 - CAS requires a minimum of 150 hours over two years.

 - Planning your Extended Essay and writing it in a way that it pleases your supervisor will easily take at least take 40 hours of your life.

 - And finally, preparing your ToK presentation is another 20 - 30 hours.

-It would not be entirely false to say that IB eats up your weekends.
-The overwhelming curriculum structure makes it rather hard for students to sustain a social life.
+It is not entirely false to say that IB eats up your weekends.
+The overwhelming curriculum structure makes it somewhat challenging for students to sustain a social life.
 But hey, you can always make friends with your group project members!
-All in all, your course work, excluding your final exams comes down to around 300 hours!
+All in all, your coursework, excluding your final exams, comes down to around 300 hours!

 - Group 1 (Studies in Language and Literature): 4.86

 - Group 3 (Individuals and Societies): 4.44

 - Group 5 (Mathematics): 4.00

 Regardless of your chosen subject combination, IB can be complicated if you do not get the right resources at the right time!
 We want Nail IB to be your virtual companion to hustle through IB.
 We have many helpful blogs that will help you navigate your way through IB.
 Apart from our blogs, we offer a "Take A Test" module, which allows IB students to evaluate their level in the IB Program.
 Make sure to try a test and see your strengths and weaknesses.
 And finally, to ensure you have all the resources you might need to nail IB, we have curated exclusive student bundles for your convenience.